logo

 Other Tools

-Disclaimer: This tool provides eligibility guidance based on publicly available EPFO rules and the EPFO 3.0 framework.
-Actual eligibility may vary based on individual EPFO account status and regional office processing.
+Disclaimer: Eligibility guidance here is based on publicly available EPFO rules under the EPFO 3.0 framework.
+Your actual eligibility depends on your account's specific status and your regional EPFO office's processing.
+Not a substitute for official EPFO guidance.